Versent/saml2aws/README.md

   configure [<flags>]
     Configure a new IDP account.

-    -p, --profile=PROFILE          The AWS profile to save the temporary credentials. (env: GOSSAMER3_PROFILE) --config=CONFIG            Path/filename of gossamer3 config file (env: GOSSAMER3_CONFIGFILE)
+    -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: GOSSAMER3_PROFILE)

   login [<flags>]
     Login to a SAML 2.0 IDP and convert the SAML assertion to an STS token.

     -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: GOSSAMER3_PROFILE) --force            Refresh credentials even if not expired.

+  bulk-login [<flags>] <config>
+    Bulk login to a SAML 2.0 IDP and convert the SAML assertion to an STS token.

+    --force  Refresh credentials even if not expired.

   exec [<flags>] [<command>...]
     Exec the supplied command with env vars from STS token.

-    -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: GOSSAMER3_PROFILE) --exec-profile=EXEC-PROFILE
+    -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: GOSSAMER3_PROFILE) --assume-child-role=ASSUME-CHILD-ROLE
+                           ARN of child role to assume before performing command (env: GOSSAMER3_ASSUME_CHILD_ROLE) --exec-profile=EXEC-PROFILE
                            The AWS profile to utilize for command execution.
-Useful to allow the aws cli to perform secondary role assumption. (env: GOSSAMER3_EXEC_PROFILE)
+Useful to allow the aws cli to perform secondary role assumption.
+                           (env: GOSSAMER3_EXEC_PROFILE)

   console [<flags>]
     Console will open the aws console after logging in.

         --exec-profile=EXEC-PROFILE
-                           The AWS profile to utilize for console execution. (env: GOSSAMER3_EXEC_PROFILE) -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: GOSSAMER3_PROFILE) --force            Refresh credentials even if not expired.
+                           The AWS profile to utilize for console execution. (env: GOSSAMER3_EXEC_PROFILE) --assume-child-role=ASSUME-CHILD-ROLE
+                           ARN of child role to assume before logging into console (env: GOSSAMER3_ASSUME_CHILD_ROLE) -p, --profile=PROFILE  The AWS profile to save the temporary credentials. (env: GOSSAMER3_PROFILE) --force            Refresh credentials even if not expired.
+        --link             Present link to AWS console instead of opening browser

   list-roles
     List available role ARNs.